top of page

 Regarding the reluctance from some to fund parochial schools, again, it's a choice.
 Parents who do not wish their child to receive the religious aspect of a Catholic school, for instance, can opt out of the religious studies part of it.
 I know; I taught at a Diocese of Oakland (CA) school for four years in the early nineties.
 Other than seeing Father Frank walking around the school sometimes, it was difficult to tell we were a Catholic school.

-We served minority families in a particular rough part of the city; I was proud to be part of a faculty whose primary mission was to provide a quality standards-based education to children who needed it in order to rise above their poverty.
+We served minority families in a particularly rough part of the city; I was proud to be part of a faculty whose primary mission was to provide a quality standards-based education to children who needed it in order to rise above their poverty.
 Fully 90% of our student body was on tuition assistance from Catholic Charities.

 One more thing: any school receiving public funds should be required to prove their curriculum meets the state standards, which our small school absolutely did.
 Working at St. Bernard's in Oakland for those few years remains a highlight of my 32-year career.